 When we arrived at Skjaldarvik Guest House-Click Here to Book It!

 After dinner, I decided I did not want to leave Akureyri the next day.
 I had fallen in love with the room, the views, the people that worked at the guesthouse, and with the city.
 I canceled the reservation in at least two more towns and decided that the Ring Road road trip was going to see some changes.
 That same night, just after midnight, we got a knock at the door to let us know we could see the Northern Lights.
-I remember it was freezing, but at that moment it didn’t matter.
+It was freezing, but at that moment it didn’t matter.
 I put a coat on and went outside.
-I didn’t even know you needed special techniques to take pictures of the Northern Lights, but that was not the time to be upset.
+Sadly, I didn’t know you needed special techniques to take pictures of the Northern Lights, but that was not the time to be upset.
 I was living one of my dreams and faded into sleep again while watching the Lights from the window of our room.

 The next day we planned a Snowmobile Adventure, and it was a blast.
 At first, I was a little hesitant, but after a few minutes, I was planning in my mind to move to a place with snow as an excuse to buy a snowmobile.